Tank

 The inciting incident occurs at 14 minutes when Billy and his girlfriend witness corrupt Sheriff Buelton and deputies accepting payoffs from a local prostitute.
 The sheriff notices they've been seen, setting conflict in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Sheriff Buelton frames Billy on false drug charges and has him brutally beaten in custody.
+This reveals the protagonist's commitment to Sheriff Buelton frames Billy on false drug charges and has him brutally beaten in custody.
 Carey witnesses his son's injuries and realizes the system won't deliver justice.
 He chooses to act., moving from reaction to action.

 The Collapse moment at 84 minutes (74% through) represents the emotional nadir.
 Here, National Guard surrounds the tank with overwhelming force.
 Carey faces the death of his military career, court-martial, and possibly his family's future.
-His moral stand may cost everything., demonstrates the protagonist at their lowest point.
+His moral stand may cost everything., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Media coverage reveals the truth about Sheriff Buelton's corruption.
 Public opinion shifts.
 A sympathetic general offers Carey a way out: the sheriff will be investigated if Carey surrenders peacefully., demonstrating the transformation achieved throughout the journey.